therealJMT/Straico/README.md

 **Coming soon:**

-We're always working on new scripts!
+I am always working on new scripts!
 Stay tuned for upcoming additions.

 **Contributing:**